Can you reverse prediabetes? How to reverse prediabetes naturally? As an endocrinologist, I am asked these questions often.

 Diagnosing prediabetes is the first step.
 Develop a personalized plan with your primary care physician or endocrinologist to reverse prediabetes or prevent the progression to diabetes.
 Ultimately, reducing your risk of cardiovascular disease.

-Schedule a free, 15-minute video call to discuss how we can create a personalized plan for you.
+Schedule an initial consultation to discuss how we can create a personalized plan for you.
 If you have comments or questions about prediabetes, share them in the comments section.

 Can I reverse prediabetes with diet and exercise?